Quantum simulation of dynamical phase transitions in noisy quantum devices

-\paragraph{Loschmidt echo.--} Figure~\ref{fig2: DQPT-mpdo} shows the return rate $\lambda(t)$ for different values of $\gamma$ versus the ideal (noise-free) case.
-For a low noise $\gamma \leq 0.01 J$, extrapolation recovers very well the ideal results, away from the DQPTs, all the way up to the maximal time considered $t=14/J$.
+\paragraph{Loschmidt echo.--} Figure~\ref{fig2: DQPT-mpdo} shows the return rate $\lambda(t)$ for different values of $\gamma$ versus the ideal (noise-free) case. \note{The extrapolation is performed on the return rate.} For a low noise $\gamma \leq 0.01 J$, extrapolation recovers very well the ideal results, away from the DQPTs, all the way up to the maximal time considered $t=14/J$.
 For larger noise, ZNE may be significantly successful below a given noise and evolution-time threshold.
 In the right panels of Fig.~\ref{fig2: DQPT-mpdo} we show the Loschmidt echo $\Lambda(t)$.
 Note that ZNE recovers the first revival up to $\gamma=0.02 J$, although for an unmitigated noise the revival is basically lost for $\gamma\gtrsim 0.005 J$.
 For longer times and/or larger $\gamma$, ZNE fails eventually to recover, even qualitatively, the noise-free results.
 When accumulating noise, the system reaches a fully mixed state, $\rho_s(t) \equiv \frac{I}{2^N}$, such that $\Tr(\rho_0 \rho_s) \equiv \frac{1}{2^{N}}$ and the return rate is equivalent to $\lambda_s \rightarrow \ln{2}$.

 The results in the vicinity of the DQPTs are considerably more affected by the noise.
 The expected peaks in $\lambda(t)$ associated to the DQPTs are not recovered even for a very low noise.
 Interestingly, for any noise, we observe rather a minimum of $\lambda(t)$, and hence a spurious revival of the Loschmidt echo, within the time window at which the DQPT occurs in the noise-free system.
-This minimum results from the noise-induced doubling of the non-analytic points of $\lambda(t)$, which seem to indicate noise-induced DQPTs.
+This minimum is associated with a noise-induced splitting of the DQPT feature into a double-peak structure of $\lambda(t)$, consistent with two nearby noise-induced peaks of the return rate.
 As a result, ZNE cannot recover (even qualitatively) the noise-free DQPT.
-This points to an inherent limitation of ZNE when applied to the quantum simulation of many-body dynamics.
+This points to an inherent limitation of ZNE when applied to the quantum simulation of many-body dynamics. \note{A simple phenomenological picture can be obtained by expanding the noisy Loschmidt echo near a clean dynamical critical time $t_c$.
+In the absence of noise, the Fisher-zero crossing of the Loschmidt amplitude produces a nonanalyticity in the return rate at $t_c$~\cite{heylDynamicalQuantumPhase2013, heylDynamicalQuantumPhase2018, Andraschko2014Loschmidt}.
+For a finite system, this local behavior may be represented by